aroceu/lightkeeper/README.md

     - v
     - vi

 Posts should be only in one category.
-Posts within the "archives" child categories can have the child category selected without selecting the parent category ("archives").
+Posts within the "archives" child categories - i.e. chapters - can have the child category selected without selecting the parent category ("archives").

 If a post is not put into a category properly, it will not break the theme, but it will make things look weird on some pages.